 As additional security for all Bonds other than Guaranteed Bonds, the Act and the Contract provide for an intercept of legislative appropriations to the State Universities, if the Authority lacks sufficient funds to pay debt service.
 See "SECURITY FOR AND SOURCE OF PAYMENT FOR THE BONDS - The Contract; Pledged Funds."
-The Act was amended in 2009 and 2011 to clarify and streamline the payment mechanism for such Commonwealth appropriations, and the Contract was amended to conform to the statutory changes.

-Under the 2009 amendments to the Act, the Authority is required to keep an accurate account of the sufficiency of available funds to pay debt service on its outstanding indebtedness, including without limitation Pledged Funds and to provide the BHE and the Comptroller with reports as to the sufficiency of available funds to pay debt service no later than September 30, in the case of payments due November 1, and no later than January 31, in the case of payments due May 1.
+The Authority is required to keep an accurate account of the sufficiency of available funds to pay debt service on its outstanding indebtedness, including without limitation Pledged Funds, and to provide the BHE and the Comptroller with reports as to the sufficiency of available funds to pay debt service no later than September 30, in the case of payments due November 1, and no later than January 31, in the case of payments due May 1.
 If such report is not received by the Comptroller by September 30 or January 31, as the case may be, the Act requires the Comptroller to prevent any amounts from being expended from the appropriation account of any State University until such time as the Comptroller has determined whether there is an insufficiency of available funds to pay debt service.
 If such report indicates or, in the absence of such report, if the Comptroller determines that such an insufficiency exists, the Comptroller must transfer amounts, without further allotment, from such State University's appropriations account to cure such insufficiency within five days, but in any event no later than the applicable deposit date (October 10 in the case of a November 1 debt service payment and the last business day of February in the case of a May 1 debt service payment).
-Pursuant to the 2011 amendments to the Act, if the Pledged Trust Funds of the applicable State University have been exhausted and the Pledged Appropriations of such State University are insufficient to cover the insufficiency, the BHE is required to pay to the Trustee, or cause the Trustee to be paid, the amount of the remaining insufficiency from the Pledged Appropriations of all of the State Universities, ratably, according to the percentage of outstanding Bonds (other than Guaranteed Bonds) then allocable to each particular State University.
+If the Pledged Trust Funds of the applicable State University have been exhausted and the Pledged Appropriations of such State University are insufficient to cover the insufficiency, the BHE is required to pay to the Trustee, or cause the Trustee to be paid, the amount of the remaining insufficiency from the Pledged Appropriations of all of the State Universities, ratably, according to the percentage of outstanding Bonds (other than Guaranteed Bonds) then allocable to each particular State University.

-In addition, under 2009 amendments to the Trust Agreement, the Trustee is required to give notice directly to the BHE and the Comptroller if there is an insufficiency of funds on any such deposit date.
-See Appendix D-"SUMMARY OF LEGAL DOCUMENTS - Summary of the Trust Agreement; Pledged Funds."
+In addition, the Trustee is required to give notice directly to the BHE and the Comptroller if there is an insufficiency of funds on any such deposit date.
+See Appendix D - "SUMMARY OF LEGAL DOCUMENTS - Summary of the Trust Agreement; Pledged Funds."